shakacode/turbolinks/README.md

 New navigation (e.g. clicking a link) has an action of either *advance* or *replace* and creates or updates a history entry respectively.
 In both cases Turbolinks will request the given location over the network.
 If available, a cached version will be shown immediately and updated when the response arrives.

-History navigation (e.g. clicking the "back" button) has an action of *restore* and returns to a previous history entry.
+History navigation (e.g. clicking the “back” or “forward” buttons in your browser) has an action of *restore*.
 If available, a cached version of the restored location will be shown immediately and *no* network request will be made to refresh it.
 Otherwise a request will be performed.
 In either case, scroll position will be restored.

 ## Previews and Caching